 The colder the average temperature the higher the degree day and, accordingly, effective degree day.

-The average wind is the average of the 8 three-hourly Melbourne wind (measured in knots) from midnight (day-1) to 9.00pm inclusive (day+0)as measured at the Bureau of Meteorology Moorabbin and the Laverton weather stations.
-Average wind is represented by the following formula:
+The average wind is the average of the 8 three-hourly Melbourne wind (measured in knots) from midnight (day-1) to 9.00pm inclusive (day+0), at the weather observation station(s) specified for this purpose in the Register of Weather Related Information.
+The average wind is represented by the following formula::